Resource Management Act 1991

 You could also call this:

-The regional council can only use the money they collect from these charges to help look after the coastal marine area in a good way.
+The regional council can only use the money they get from these charges for managing the coastal marine area.
+They want to make sure the area is managed in a sustainable way.
+This means they will use the money to help keep the area healthy.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 401B: Obligation to pay coastal occupation charge deemed condition of consent
+401B: Obligation to pay coastal occupation charge deemed condition of consent, or

 Part 15 Transitional provisions